SolboxOSS/rcloneview-support/howto/rcloneview-basic/compare-folder-contents.md

 - Use `Ctrl + Click` to select individual files
 - Use `Shift + Click` to select a range
-- Or simply use drag and drop between panels
+- Or simply use drag and drop between panes

 #### Perform copy operation